 THINGS TO LOOK FOR BEFORE BUYING A MODULAR KITCHEN

 Modular kitchens have become an integral part of interior budget allocation for most new home buyers in India.
 But most times it is placed at the end of line during the decision process and tends to be compromised due to budget.
 Generally all other works exceed the allocated budget and this effects the final kitchen spending.
-When home owners finally walk into our showroom to decide on their Modular Kitchen, they come with serious budget constraints.
+When home owners finally walk into our showroom in Chennai to decide on their Modular Kitchen interior design, usually modular kitchen price pose major constraints as every customers have their budget limitations.
 After visiting the showroom and understanding the various possibilities available today in terms of aesthetics, functionality & kitchen appliances – at the design stage, the home owners tend to want it all.
 Naturally the home maker spends a good amount of time in this space and would want to make it most efficient and appealing.

 So, once a decision has been taken to have a Modular Kitchen, the following aspects have to be prioritised;

 a) Design b) Finish c) Accessories d) Storage e) Budget f) Quality of base cabinets g) Appliances h) Counter Top i) Lighting etc